Life is a miracle we cast in the gullet of fear.

 No one will save you as long as you’re on your knees.

-No one gifts you anything as long as you don’t claim, demand, fight for it.
+No one gives you for free anything as long as you don’t claim, demand, fight for it.

 How long can you bear to be a slave, obedient and invisible?